YTReviveMe/UnleashedRecomp-uwp/docs/BUILDING.md

 ## 4. Build the Project
 ### UWP
+Note: There are issues with the Release configuration, use the RelWithDebInfo or expect crashes!

 1. Use cmake with clang preset of your choice inside of VS Native Command prompt
 2. Build project and copy required artifacts to `uwp/deps/` folder, see README inside deps folder for more info.
 3. Build UWP solution in vs2022